 Mobility - EV Charging Stations

-1. Standard Connection Diagram
+1. Standard connection diagram

-Connection in a RCP
+Connection in an RCP

 Connection of the I/O Module

-2. Connection Diagram - A Parking Lot and Multiple Introductions
+2. Connection diagram - A parking lot and multiple introductions

 3. Flat Cable in Collective Parking Lots

-However, for larger parking lots, it is recommended to install a flat cable to bring electricity to each parking space, thereby facilitating the installation of a charging station as residents wish to equip themselves.
+However, for larger parking lots, it is recommended to install a flat cable to bring electricity to each parking space, thus facilitating the installation of a charging station as residents wish to equip themselves.

 sia2060_c1.png